RoarStack is a range of fun innovative visual creativity storytelling card games where you tell a story based on what you can see in your cards.

 Though we provide multiple potential rule sets to get you going, RoarStack is about your creativity, so the rules are also flexible.
 Our website will have a section for user variations — so if you develop a good new way to use them let us know.

 Story Play: The simplest RoarStack game, for casual group play or children, is Story Play, wherein you relate your card to the previously played card, possibly within the optional theme of the round.
-In Story Play, the added sayings and card value/suits don’t matter, just the inkblots and the laughter.
-This is a good mode for young children and people more interested in collaboration and storytelling than competition.
-You can still have competition by making each card’s interaction a battle, and declare a winner based on who uses all their cards first.
+In Story Play, the added phrases and card value/suits don’t matter, just the inkblots and the laughter.
+This is a good mode for young children and people more interested in collaboration and storytelling than a competition.
+You can still have competition by making each card’s interaction a battle and declare a winner based on who uses all their cards first.

 Point Play: If you want to keep score and compete with others, then you can add the dimension of Point Play where Point Points are scored based on the phrase and value on the cards.
 When the conversation of the group matches the phrase, you score the printed number of points.
 You play your Point Cards at any time.
 Point Points can come from mundane things in the conversation from the weather to social relations to pop culture.
 Your inkblots and storytelling can help lead the conversation, but you don’t score Point Points from what you do/say, only from what your friends do/say.
 This mode encourages talking with and listening to your friends and is great for party play.
 Even when it’s not your turn to play a card, you need to pay attention and engage in dialog, maybe even trying to guide the conversation so you can score points.
 However, you also have to be active in the round to score, so you have to keep the story going when it’s your turn.
 Point scoring is generally simple — you play the Point Card in front of you, so just count up your point total as you go.
 You can still have a lot of fun even with Point Points even if you forget scoring — winning is not as important as the fun of the creative story process and good conversation.
 Note some of the cards engage everyone.

-Speed play: A mode good for larger groups or big/noisy parties is Speed Play where everyone tries to extend the story.
-In this mode the Gestour (think of this player as a judge) starts a story and everyone picks a card and tries to create the best continuation of that story based on the inkblot on their card.
+Gestor play: A mode good for larger groups or big/noisy parties is Speed Play where everyone tries to extend the story.
+In this mode, the Gestour (think of this player as a judge) starts a story and everyone picks a card and tries to create the best continuation of that story based on the inkblot on their card.
 There is an optional 30 second free-for-all period where everyone talks at once and people try to convince others that theirs is the best story.
 The Gestour then begins calling on players who have 10 seconds to tell their card’s story.
 The Gestour picks the best (or their favorite) answer and that person becomes the new Gestour.
 Everyone else draws a replacement card.
-First person out of cards wins the hand.
+The first person out of cards wins the hand.

 Twisted Play: Another mode of play is Twisted Play, which is good for people who play traditional card games.
 In Twisted Play, you use just the playing card deck, and play your favorite classic card game, with a twist — you can use the inkblots to connect cards or as wild cards.
 For example, in Roaring Rummy you might connect a random card into a part of a straight by telling the inkblots’ secret stories and connecting misfit cards to those before and after it in sequence.
 In Roaring Go Fish, when you pull a card from the pool you can also match it if you can tell the story to connect it to your matching card.
-In Solitary stories you can play any card anywhere, if you can tell its story.
+In Solitary stories, you can play any card anywhere, if you can tell its story.
 Here, the role of the stories is to directly help you score points in a classic game.
 These variations add RoarStack’s Story Play to existing games, making almost any card wild by using your creativity.
 It adds a new twist and often a lot more laughter, to well-known games.

 Ideation Play: Another mode of play is ideation — the generation of ideas related to solving a problem.
 Here, the player(s) takes a problem to be solved and uses the cards to help explore the problem, the constraints, and potential solutions.
-RoarStack is not only a fun game; it can also be an innovation tool for improving creativity and problem-solving.
+RoarStack is not only a fun game; it can also be an innovative tool for improving creativity and problem-solving.
 Creativity in innovation and problem-solving is often about linking disparate ideas together.
-Given a topic people see different things in the cards, and seeing things in the cards makes connections to other ideas.
+Given a topic, people see different things in the cards, and seeing things in the cards makes connections to other ideas.
 In the words of the very innovative Steve Jobs: “Creativity is just connecting things.”

 Our team has tested RoarStack in our “innovation process” class, using it for ideation in complex problem-solving.
 We analyzed students’ perception of their creativity before and after playing as well as its role in problem-solving.
 After 30 minutes of using RoarStack, more than 75% of the students felt they could learn to be more creative.
 There was also a statistically very significant (p=0.0001) improvement in students feelings of personal creativity.
 Moreover, when it comes to actual problem-solving, over 60 % of the students felt RoarStack could help them be more creative in problem-solving.
 From an instructors point of view, the teams came up with significantly more creative yet potentially viable solutions.
 It is probably also worth mentioning that on a scale of 1-5 on “fun to play” with 1 being the best, more than 60% of the class graded RoarStack as a 1 or 2.
-So if you are a parent/grandparent looking fun but educational gift, or if you are an educator or a company leader looking to improve your teams’ creative and problem-solving skills, RoarStack is a fun way to get them going on a new creative path toward innovation.
+So if you are a parent/grandparent looking fun but an educational gift, or if you are an educator or a company leader looking to improve your teams’ creative and problem-solving skills, RoarStack is a fun way to get them going on a new creative path toward innovation.

 There multiple ways to decide if a play is valid.
 1) There can be a designated judge who is not playing that round.
 2) Use the wisdom of the crowd via uninvolved players to decide if the proposed extension to the story works with the card and the theme.
 3) Laughter rules — if you made another player laugh, it must be a good play.
-The judge can be rotating each round, as in Apples-to-Apples, but should play a less critical role unless playing a battle type theme when its not just about what one sees in the card, but who wins the battle.
+The judge can be rotating each round, as in Apples-to-Apples, but should play a less critical role unless playing a battle type theme when it is not just about what one sees in the card, but who wins the battle.
 The judge can also be fixed player consulted when needed.
 The crowd works best with relational themes such as when a card must defeat the previous character in battle and then everyone except the players of the 2 cards involved in the battle can vote.
 Laughter or other techniques are needed for 2-player games.
-Even after someone says what they see in a card, it can help the judging can help to point to the parts of the inkblot and explain it — rotating the card and point so those judging see it from the your viewpoint.
+Even after someone says what they see in a card, it can help the judging can help to point to the parts of the inkblot and explain it — rotating the card and point so those judging see it from your viewpoint.

 And in addition to the games ability to increase creativity is both fun and attendees found the event worthwhile: